Mr-Pepe/lintel/docs/index.rst

-lintel's documentation
+Lintel's documentation
 ==========================

-**lintel** is a static analysis tool for checking compliance with Python docstring conventions.
+**Lintel** is a static analysis tool for checking compliance with Python docstring conventions.

 .. toctree::